-For more information, the student should go to the Composition Office in LL 314.
+For more information, visit the Composition Office in LL 314.

 Resident Credit Requirement

 Resident credit refers to a course that is offered in a regular semester, winter session, intersession, or summer session.
 Credit earned through comprehensive examinations is also included when calculating ASU resident hours.
 Credit earned through independent learning, advanced placement, the College-Level Examination Program, or an International Baccalaureate Diploma/Certificate are excluded when calculating ASU resident hours.